 Recently, I have been publishing articles and podcasts about the topic of Oneness Pentecostalism.
 In fact, it is one of my favorite topics, even if speaking only as a theological and intellectual pursuit.
 However, there is a much more personal aspect to the issue of Oneness Pentecostalism that inspires me to write about it.
 Some of my readers may discern that I was a Oneness Pentecostal many years ago before converting to biblical Christianity.
 Now, what is Oneness Pentecostalism?
 You might think that I am referring to the broad charismatic movement, including faithful Pentecostal organizations such as the Assemblies of God.
 But that is not the case.
 Oneness Pentecostalism is a distinct sect within Pentecostalism that is known for denying the doctrine of the trinity, denying justification by faith alone, and their belief that all true believers will speak in tongues.
 Throughout this blogpost, I will relay my conversion from Oneness Pentecostalism to biblical Christianity.

-If you would like a more thorough analysis of Oneness Pentecostal teaching, I recommend you listen to my recent podcast episode titled What Is Oneness Pentecostalism? and my series of blogposts titled Oneness Pentecostal Heresy.
+If you would like a more thorough analysis of Oneness Pentecostal teaching, I recommend you listen to my recent podcast episode titled What Is Oneness Pentecostalism? and my series of posts titled Against Oneness Pentecostalism.
 For the sake of this blogpost, any arguments that I present will be done in brevity.
 I will not thoroughly analyze points and counterpoints raised by Oneness Pentecostal theologians.
 I am only relaying some of the important factors of my story.

 What Good Reasons Are There To Believe?